XiplusChenyu/Document-Classification-Web-Service/Model/README.md

 This easily to found that we have a unbalance distribution between data, here is the `chunks num` vs `label` plot.

 #### Balance methods
-- limit there is only 1000 chunks for each label to train
+- limit there is max 2000 chunks for each label to train
-- for labels contains words less than 1000 chunks, we generate artifical data:
+- for labels contains words less than 1000 chunks, we reuse the chunks (i.e. over-sampling)
-  - pick up 2 chunks from the label and combine them
-  - add new chunk into list until we reach 1000 chunks

 ### Unbalance data
 We also build a dataset which contains all chunks from all labels to compare model perfermance